• Skip to primary navigation

 Jump to Recipe Print Recipe

-A wooden spoon scooping out a spoonful of vegan macaroni and cheese out of a large silver pan next to an orange napkin.
+A wooden spoon scooping out a spoonful of macaroni and cheese out of a large silver pan next to an orange napkin.

-This tasty vegan mac and cheese recipe is super creamy, extra cheesy, easy to make, kids love it and so do people who aren't vegan!
+This delicious dish is super creamy, extra cheesy, easy to make, kids love it and so do people who aren't plant-based!
 I just know you're going to love it as much as I do!

-How To Make Vegan Macaroni and Cheese
+How To Make It

-A wooden spoon stirring melted vegan cheese with elbow noodles in a large pot on a dark background.
+A wooden spoon stirring melted cheese with elbow noodles in a large pot on a dark background.

 Close up view of a wooden spoon scooping a large spoonful of cheesy noodles out of a pot.